johntharian/johntharian/README.md

-- 🔭 I’m used to work at [DifiNative Technologies](https://difinative.com/)
+- 🔭 I used to work at [DifiNative Technologies](https://difinative.com/)

-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Django and React

 - 💬 Ask me about **Python,Html,Machine Learning**